Asymmetric Errors: Likelihood errors

 \subsection{Goodness of fit with likelihood}

 According to Wilks' theorem, under the null hypothesis the improvement in likelihood due to the introduction of $n$ extra parameters is such that $-2 \Delta \ln L$ is distributed according to a $\chi^2$ distribution.
-On that basis, the change in the log likelihood when using only 1 free parameter (the combined result) rather then $n$ fitted values (the individual results) gives a measure of goodness of fit such that $-2 \Delta \ln L$ can is $\chi^2$ with $n-1$ degrees of freedom.
+On that basis, the change in the log likelihood when using only 1 free parameter (the combined result) rather then $n$ fitted values (the individual results) gives a measure of goodness of fit such that $-2 \Delta \ln L$ is $\chi^2$ with $n-1$ degrees of freedom.

-Wilks' theorem holds only in the limit of large numbers, and provided the first model contains the second.
-The first point depends clearly on the number of results being combined.
-The second is debatable.
+Wilks' theorem holds only in the asymptotic limit, {limit of large $N$ } and provided the first model is contained by {contains } the second.
+The first point depends clearly on the number and precision of the results being combined.
 So this needs to be investigated empirically.

 As an illustration, we have performed a simulation in which two values were drawn from a Poisson distribution of mean 5.0.
 These were encoded as two values with asymmetric errors (using the $\Delta \ln L=-\half$ prescription), which were then combined with the linear variance model.
 The total likelihood at the combined best value was converted to a $\chi^2$ using Wilks' theorem.
 This was repeated many times.
 If the assumptions are valid this quantity will be distributed according to a $\chi^2$ distribution with one degree of freedom.
 We actually show, in the left hand plot of Figure~\ref{fig:chisq}, the histogram of the corresponding p-value, as this is easier to interpret: for a true $\chi^2$ distribution this histogram would be flat.
 It is not flat but it does its best, given that the space of possible results is discrete (the observations must be integer).
 The right hand plot shows the result of a similar simulation, combining 10 such values at a time, and the outcome has almost (but not quite) the ideal flat shape.